bfu4/shells/README.md

 * needs git + homebrew
 ~~~~

-# start
+# setup
 ~~~~
-./start.sh
-* starts docker and very specifically launches pre-existing docker machine
-* can be used as template tho lol
+./setup.sh
+* explains new command to
+launch docker machine as an
+executable
+* for example, i have a kali docker that i use and i can just type "kali" in my terminal
 ~~~~